 The Audit Committee has delegated pre-approval authority to the Audit Committee chairman and any pre-approved actions by the Audit Committee chairman as designee are reported to the Audit Committee for approval at its next scheduled meeting.

-All of the services rendered by Friedman LLP in 2021 and 2020 were pre-approved by the Audit Committee.
+All of the services rendered by Marcum LLP in 2022, and by Friedman LLP in 2022 and 2021, were pre-approved by the Audit Committee.